Dre0239/README-Generator/README.md

 ## Description

-In this assignment, we aimed to create a high-quality readme app.
+In this assignment, I aimed to create a high-quality readme app.
 This app includes how to use, install, report issues and descriptions, and contact the GitHub user.
 Others can quickly and easily create a read-me file using command-line applications to generate one.
-In return, it allows the developer to devote more time to the project.
+In return, it allows the developer to devote more time to the main project.
 The README will be created dynamically from the user's inputs.
 There will be a short video showing the steps to create the README.
 ​

 ## Tasks